 - In the commentary track for the Patlabor: Early Days OVAs, director Mamoru Oshii spends most of the second episodes' track talking about his hatred of Kanuka Clancy's character, saying she added nothing to the narrative or Team SV2's group dynamics.
 He even ends it with a statement to the effect "It pains me to even look at her".
 Despite this, he still gave Kanuka major roles in some of the episodes he wrote for the TV series.

-- Sailor Moon: The anime's director Junichi Sato infamously hated Usagi's Love Interest, Mamoru, and deliberately did his best to downplay his role in the story and remove his combat prowess, leading to the "Tuxedo Mask does nothing" meme.
+- Sailor Moon: The anime's director Junichi Sato infamously hated Usagi's Love Interest, Mamoru, and deliberately did his best to downplay his role in the story and remove his combat prowess.

 - In Spider-Man Mary Jane Watson's presence as the title character's wife is often blamed for problems in the book's narrative by editors, despite her immense popularity with fans.
 The most vocal being Joe Quesada who was the mastermind behind the infamous One More Day storyline, and has called MJ "unrealistic" due to being a actress/model married to an Every Man.
 Previous attempts to get MJ out of the book included editors demanding MJ die and then when that didn't stick that she and Peter be separated at the beginning of J. Michael Straczynski 's run.
 In large part due to fan demand, the Reset Button was hit on these storylines, and even a version of One More Day was undone by Stan Lee in the newspaper comic continuity, where the two are still married and MJ still gets a lot of screen time.